hpkushal/Emoji-Slots-Builder/docs/product/PRODUCT_SPEC.md

 1. User navigates to the Game Directory
 2. User browses or searches for a slot machine
 3. User clicks "Play Now" on a game card
+4. User starts with $1,000 in credits
-4. User sets bet amount
+5. User sets bet amount
-5. User clicks "SPIN" to play
+6. User clicks "SPIN" to play
-6. System displays the spin result and any winnings
+7. System displays the spin result and any winnings
-7. User can continue playing or return to the directory
+8. User continues playing until:
+   - Reaching $30,000 (win condition)
+   - Running out of credits (game over)
+   - Choosing to exit the game

 ## Technical Requirements